AleksL04/SmartKitBud/README.md

 *   **Backend:**
     *   The database is managed by PocketBase.
     *   Database schema changes are handled through migration files located in `backend/pb_migrations`.
-    *   The command API is a Node.js Express server.

 *   **Linting:**
     *   The frontend code can be linted with the following command: